 - Curriculum vitae in German or English language

-- A copy of proof of school or university education; foreign applicants must submit a certified copy of a school or university leaving certificate with a translation in German or English, unless the original certificate was issued in German or English.
+- A proof of school and if applicable university education; foreign applicants must submit a certified copy of a school or university leaving certificate with a translation in German or English, unless the original certificate was issued in German or English.
 If you do not receive your certificate until after the application period, please submit a copy of your semi-annual report.
 Chinese applicants are requested to have the translation of their certificates certified by the Academic Evaluation Centre (APS) of the Cultural Department of the Embassy of the Federal Republic of Germany in Beijing.

 - Proof of sufficient knowledge of the German language.

 (Proof is provided by presenting the certificate of completion of school or university education at a German-speaking institution or by presenting the certificate of one of the language examinations for university attendance recognized by the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder (Standing Conference of the Ministers of Education and Cultural Affairs of the Länder).
 Certificates of participation in German courses in accordance with the "Common European Framework of Reference for Languages" up to and including level A2 (approx. 360 teaching hours) at the Goethe-Institut or another language school are also accepted as sufficient proof.
 In this case, these language skills must be intensified during the first two semesters in an intensive language course.
 If you are still attending a language course at the time of application and only complete it after the application deadline, please indicate this in your application folder.)